 Are Earwigs Dangerous?
 5 Myths About Earwigs

-There are about 2,000 species of earwigs.
-There’s a lot of myths about these little creatures.
-It’s hard not give them scary folktales of laying eggs in your ear when they look so terrifying!
-Earwigs are normally recognized by the pinchers on the back of their abdomen and small wings folded within the abdomen.
+You can recognize earwigs by the pinchers on the back of their abdomen and small folded wings.
 They’re normally black or brown, but can also be orange.
 Earwigs commonly nest in soil or other dark and moist places.

 Finding an earwig in your home is incredibly common.
 Earwigs can easily survive in colder areas, which is why they can be found all throughout North America.
-And most species can flatten themselves to get even smaller than they already are, so it’s easy for them to slip into homes whenever they want to.
+Most species can flatten themselves, making it easy for an earwig to slip into small openings whenever they can.

 Myth #1: Do Earwigs Lay Eggs In Your Ears?